Sorong, West Papua

 In addition to the local population, hundreds of people regularly fly in and out of Sorong for business purposes.
 The city has a large military and police base and is the main supply hub for the major oil and gas companies located in West Papua.

 Sorong is known as the gateway to the famous and beautiful Raja Ampat islands.
 An archipelago of more than 600 islands, home to the world’s richest coral reefs and the famous Birds Of Paradise.
-Travelers who arrive here usually leave this place as soon as possible again heading towards paradise.
+Travellers who arrive here usually leave this place as soon as possible again heading towards paradise.
 Luxurious resorts and simple homestays can be found in Raja Ampat and many liveaboards cruise this region regularly.

 Since 2010 Sorong has been growing steadily and with Raja Ampat on its doorsteps and gas and oil companies in the back, it won’t disappear very soon again.